lordofwizard/script/README.md

-# script
+# Why this exists?
-Just repo for some LordOfWizard's scripts
+This is a repo for storing scripts that can be downloaded with curl on any gnu/linux system.